US, Japan evacuate citizens from China as death toll in viral outbreak continues to rise

-BEIJING (AP) - Countries, including the United States and Japan, began evacuating their citizens from the Chinese city hardest-hit by an outbreak of a new virus that has killed 132 people and infected more than 6,000.
-China cut off access to Wuhan and 16 other cities to try to contain the outbreak.
+BEIJING (AP) - Countries, including the United States and Japan, began evacuating their citizens from the Chinese city hardest-hit by an outbreak of a new virus that has killed 132 people and infected more than 6,000 globally.

 People in Hong Kong are shopping for face masks amid concerns over the spread of the Wuhan coronavirus.
 (Source: CNN)